 Does the Power of Journaling seem like an exaggeration?
 It’s not.
-Journaling is a habit and powerful practice and habit that can change your life and we’ll explore the power of journaling in various areas of your life.
+Journaling is a habit and powerful practice and that can change your life and we’ll explore the power of journaling in various areas of your life.

 What is Journaling?

 You might think of journaling as keeping a diary, writing your thoughts and dreams, or just taking notes when reading the Bible.
 Journaling is all of those things plus a powerful act of writing your thoughts, dreams, hopes, goals, and things you are learning in one place regularly.

 Many people keep diaries, writing in them sporadically.
 Others are prolific note-takers when they study the Bible and may even write their comments, conclusions, and impressions about what they’re studying.
 Others, who journal regularly, include the things God is saying to them and that they are learning through study.
 Journaling is a record of growth spiritually, personally, and in life and this shows you the power of journaling.

 Journaling can be done in a spiral notebook, a book with a lock on it, in a beautiful journal with a specific purpose, on your computer, tablet, or phone.
 Where you write doesn’t really matter.
 The power of journaling comes in daily or at least weekly writing.
 I believe it’s far more effective when you actually take up a pen and write on paper, but I have two journals I keep online.
 I like the online journal because I can access it from my computer, phone, or tablet.
 However, I also enjoy writing on paper.

 WHY IS JOURNALING IMPORTANT?